- Client Alerts

 December 23, 2021

-Jill Turner Lever, Rachel N. Laurel
+Jill Turner Lever, Rachel N. Overlander

 After nearly two years of living with the COVID-19 virus, federal, state, and local authorities are continuing to implement, among other requirements, new vaccination mandates with the hope of curtailing the spread of the virus, including the fast-spreading Omicron variant.
 But these mandates continue to face legal challenges.
 We summarize the current status of two of these initiatives below, which include important updated deadlines.
 Given the evolving situation, however, it remains to be seen whether these dates will be subject to further change.